AhmedYusuf-Medi/SQL-SoftUni/README.md

 # SQL-SoftUni
-In this repository I'll store the SQL tasks that I did.
+> In this repository I'll store the SQL tasks that I solved.